 According to Japanese zelkova tree facts, the trees are vase-shaped and grow rapidly.
 They are elegant trees, well worth your consideration if you need medium-to-large deciduous trees for your backyard.
 The mature height of a zelkova tree is 60 to 80 feet (18 to 24 m.) tall.
 The tree’s spread is about the same, creating an imposing, attractive landscape tree.
 You’ll have to have a reasonably large backyard to plant one.

 The tree’s leaves can provide a wonderful fall display, turning from fresh green to golden and rust in autumn.
 The trunk is also attractive.
 As the tree ages, the bark peels back to expose orange-brown inner bark.

 Where to Grow Japanese Zelkova

 If you are interested in zelkova tree planting, you’ll be glad to hear that zelkova grows easily in average soils, although it does prefer rich, moist loam.
 Plant the tree in full sun and well-drained soil.

 Mature zelkova trees tolerate some drought.
 However, gardeners involved in zelkova tree planting need to know that these trees grow better with regular irrigation during dry summers.

 If you live in a cool or moderate climate, your region might be ideal for zelkova tree planting.
 If you want to know where to grow Japanese zelkova, they do best in U.S. Department of Agriculture plant hardiness zones 5 through 8.

-Japanese zelova tree information tells you that it serves well as a shade tree in your backyard.
-However, the zelkova can also be planted as street trees.
+Japanese zelkova tree information tells you that it serves well as a shade tree in your backyard.
+However, zelkovas can also be planted as street trees.
 They are very tolerant of urban pollution.